AI for Humans: Designing the Judgement Layer

 How to position the work

 The same piece of work can be positioned as a commodity or as something genuinely valuable depending on how you frame it.
-Judgment shows up in knowing what the customer is actually trying to solve, what success looks like to them, and how to connect your work to outcomes they care about.
+Judgement shows up in knowing what the customer is actually trying to solve, what success looks like to them, and how to connect your work to outcomes they care about.
 This is not marketing.
 This is understanding the problem well enough to make your work matter.

 The first post in this series touched on the ceiling of efficiency.
 It is worth returning to now with more context.